23 Fiction Writing Ideas That Will Revitalize Your Story

 - Deepen the plot.
-Most plots are actually pretty simple, but things get really interesting when you introduce subplots or make the plot richer by complicating it: the hero’s goal is to save the girl but what if he will gain something great if he doesn’t save her?
+Most plots are actually pretty simple, but things get really interesting when you introduce subplots or make the plot richer by complicating it: the hero’s goal is to save someone she cares about, but what if she will gain something great if she doesn’t save that person?

 - Make new character connections.
 Relationships often drive plot and conflict.
 What if two characters who barely know each other find out they share a friend (or enemy)?
 Build interesting relationships between all the characters in your story.

 - Add a twist.
 Some plots plod along predictably.
 Give your story some zing by tying the plot up in knots.
 Nothing keeps readers glued to the page like plot twists and cliffhangers.